Home » Bitcoin Trading Guide

 What is Bitcoin investing?

 Bitcoin investing, also known as HODLing (Holding on for Dear Life), refers to buying Bitcoin and holding it for a long time to benefit from a potentially huge price increase over the long term.
-This is in contrast to Bitcoin trading, in which the aim is to profit from short-term price movements.
+This is different from Bitcoin trading, where the aim is to profit from short-term price movements.

 Just like investing in any other asset, investing in Bitcoin requires patience and the ability to ignore short-term price movements.
-An investor buys with the hope that the price increases over time, but naturally, the price can drop for some time before it appreciates.
+An investor buys with the hope that the price will increase over time, but naturally, the price can drop for some time before it appreciates.
 The volatility in Bitcoin can be enormous — it is not uncommon for the price to drop by 50% or more.
+In fact, this already happened in May 2022 when Bitcoin lost over 60% of its value compared to November 2021.

-However, since the price of Bitcoin tends to rise over time, despite the many booms and bursts, Bitcoin investors seek to accumulate profits by buying and holding the asset for a long time without minding what happens in the short term.
-They believe that Bitcoin will eventually be adopted by mainstream financial houses and become an acceptable payment method.
+Since the price of Bitcoin tends to rise over time, despite the many booms and bursts, Bitcoin investors seek to accumulate profits by buying and holding the asset for a long time without minding what happens in the short term.
+They believe that mainstream financial institutions will eventually embrace Bitcoin and it will become legal tender.

 Bitcoin investing